Dual-use export controls

 Export control policy review: Towards a modern export control system

 As part of the review of EU export controls policy, the European Commission has conducted from 15 July to 15 October 2015 a public consultation to collect stakeholder and public input regarding the review objectives and options, as outlined in Communication (2014)244, and their likely impact on the EU's export control policy.
 Read the report on the online public consultation and stakeholders contributions.

-The Commission will use the results of the consultation to identify the most suitable regulatory and non-regulatory actions and decide whether – and how, in a sensible, effective and efficient manner – to propose amendments to Regulation (EC) N° 428/2009in the first half of 2016.
+The Commission will use the results of the consultation to identify the most suitable regulatory and non-regulatory actions and decide whether – and how, in a sensible, effective and efficient manner – to propose amendments to Regulation (EC) N° 428/2009 in 2016.